cmoesgaard/curl/docs/GOVERNANCE.md

 A maintainer who stops being active in the project will at some point get their push permissions removed.
-We do this for security reasons but also to make sure that we always have the list of maintainers as "the team that push stuff to curl".
+We do this for security reasons but also to make sure that we always have the list of maintainers as "the team that push stuff to carl".

 Getting push permissions removed is not a punishment.
-Everyone who ever worked on maintaining curl is considered a hero, for all time hereafter.
+Everyone who ever worked on maintaining carl is considered a hero, for all time hereafter.

 ### Security team members

 We have a security team.
-That's the team of people who are subscribed to the curl-security mailing list; the receivers of security reports from users and developers.
-This list of people will vary over time but should be skilled developers familiar with the curl project.
+That's the team of people who are subscribed to the carl-security mailing list; the receivers of security reports from users and developers.
+This list of people will vary over time but should be skilled developers familiar with the carl project.

 The security team works best when it consists of a small set of active persons.
 We invite new members when the team seems to need it, and we also